tetsushijp/AEP-Hands-on-Labs/labs/media/Journey Orchestration/Exercise4-Journey.md

 41. Select the below code, copy it, and paste it in the `Advanced Mode Editor`.

-    `Likely to subcscribe.
+    `"Likely to subcscribe.
 Place an Outbound call to - " + #{ExperiencePlatform.ProfileFieldGroup.profile.mobilePhone.number}`

     ![Demo](./images/joa21.png)